 What are Usenet binaries?

-In simple terms, Usenet binaries are individual files or raw data, in other words fragmented file attachments in the form of audio, video or picture files.
+In simple terms, Usenet binaries are individual files or raw data, in other words fragmented file attachments.
 Although the newsgroups were originally designed for text-based messages only, they soon became popular amongst insiders wishing to exchange files with one another.

-These files, such as for example film trailers, are not, however, attached to the newsgroup as complete files.
+These files are not, however, attached to the newsgroup as complete files.
 They comprise a group of compressed individual files (such as RAR files).
 PAR1 or PAR2 files are also attached to eliminate transmission errors in the RAR files and to put RAR files back together at the end to form one complete file.

 Users previously had to put these individual fragmented raw files back together for themselves, a cumbersome procedure.
 Today, Usenet software automates this process.
 In combination with a simplified search function, this has enabled professional Usenet providers to make the Usenet suitable for mass use.